 Last but not least, we stopped for more dessert at Apotek.
 My husband and I actually dined here for their Sunday night roast and it was delicious.
 Apotek restaurant is located in an old pharmacy building, hence the name Apotek.
 Apricot chocolate mousse and a sorbet.
 This was the perfect ending to our food walk.

-If you are planning a trip to Iceland then I highly recommend you sign up for the Wake Up Reykjavik on the first or second day of your arrival.
+If you are planning a trip to Iceland and looking for the best places to eat in Reykjavik, then I highly recommend you sign up for the Reykjavik food tour with Wake Up Reykjavik on the first or second day of your arrival.

 Have you been to Reykjavik?
 What are your most memorable impressions of the city?